Health Library

 • Trouble extending the elbow completely

-• Decreased throwing speed and/or accuracy
+• Decreased throwing speed and / or accuracy

-How Is it Diagnosed?
+How is it diagnosed?

 A doctor will complete a detailed physical exam and may order imaging tests.
-The diagnosis of little league elbow and how severe it is can be usually be made with X-ray imaging, which is done while your child is in the clinic.
+The diagnosis of little league elbow and how severe it is can usually be made with X-ray imaging, which is done while your child is in the clinic.
 In certain cases, an MRI may be helpful.

 Types of diagnostic tests:

-• Magnetic resonance imaging (MRI): provides a more detailed image of both soft tissues and bone.
+• Magnetic Resonance Imaging (MRI): provides a more detailed image of both soft tissues and bone.
 It can look at tendons and ligaments, which cannot be seen with X-rays alone.

 Once the diagnosis of little league elbow is made, your doctor will determine the best possible treatment plan.